 - Young, Douglas W. Prescriptive and Elicitive Approaches to Conflict Resolution: Examples from Papua New Guinea.
 Negotiation Journal.
 14 (3), 211-220, 1998.

 Lederach (1995) describes two possible approaches to training and education, the prescriptive and elicitive approaches.
 Within the prescriptive approach, the trainer takes on the role of expert and only source of knowledge, while the participants’ goal is to absorb knowledge from the trainer.
 Prescriptive trainings often make use of the lecturing method, for instance.
 The backgrounds and prior knowledge of participants are not generally brought into the training.
 The elicitive approach, which is highly compatible with Knowles’ adult education, incorporates the experience of participants into the trainer and allows participants to learn from each other as much as the trainer.
 Here, the trainer facilitates an experience whereby the participants actively engage in the material and with each other.
-They may practice skills and experience group activities as well as analysing and reflecting on the modules.
+They may practice skills and experience group activities as well as analyse and reflect on the modules.
 Through such an approach, the trainer can help participants apply the content to the real world.

 - It adapts to the needs of participants.
 Participants give feedback and training is made relevant to their work and experiences.